Frequently Asked Questions About Florida DUI

 that you could face the consequences of a criminal conviction, anywhere

 from a misdemeanor to a felony.
 Do not hesitate to

 contact the Tampa DUI lawyers at Parks & Braxton, PA.

-We have handled thousands of DUI cases with success, and may offer you a positive resolution!
+We have handled thousands of DUI cases with success, and may offer you

 I have just been arrested for DUI.
 What happens next?

 After a DUI arrest, you may be officially charged with a DUI and issued

 a date to attend court.
 This court hearing will determine whether you